joetanx/joetanx.github.io/prep.md

   - Convinced why SaaS solution would not fit, going against management and corporate wishes
 - Advocated doing what's best for the customer
 - Built bespoke Kubernetes integration use cases to demonstrate capabilities to JTC
+  - Deep-dived and studied about Kubernetes secrets injection methods: push-to-file, push to secrets (env), push to secrets (vol), CSI Driver
+  - Dissected Hashicorp vault to figure out how they did it
+  - Provided detailed architecture on each methods and conduct technical deep-dive workshop with JTC
+- Holistic architecture design for JTC on PAM + Conjur + Credential Provider to meet every use case

 ### 7.4.
 Result